gyzcode/inference-tutorials-generic/face_detection_tutorial/step_2/Readme.md

 # Introduction

 Welcome to the Face Detection Tutorial Step 2.
 This is the step of the tutorial where it gets its name by processing image data and detecting faces.
 We get this ability by having the application use the Inference Engine to load and run the Intermediate Representation (IR) of a CNN model on the selected hardware device CPU, GPU, or Myriad to perform face detection.
-You may recall from the OpenVINO toolkit overview, an IR model is a compiled version of a CNN (e.g. from Caffe) that has been optimized using the Model Optimizer for use with the Inference Engine.
-This is where we start to see the power of the OpenVINO toolkit to load and run models on devices.
+You may recall from the OpenVINO™ toolkit overview, an IR model is a compiled version of a CNN (e.g. from Caffe) that has been optimized using the Model Optimizer for use with the Inference Engine.
+This is where we start to see the power of the OpenVINO™ toolkit to load and run models on devices.
 In this tutorial step, we will use the Inference Engine to run a pre-compiled model to do face detection on the input image and then output the results.

 A sample output showing the results where a Region of Interest (ROI) box appears around the detected face below.
 The metrics reported include the time for OpenCV capture and display along with the time to run the face detection model.
 The detected face gets a box around it along with a label as shown below.